 Revenues for our Registry Services business are attributed to the country of domicile and the respective regions in which our registrars are located, however, this may differ from the regions where the registrars operate or where registrants are located.
 Revenue growth for each region may be impacted by registrars reincorporating, relocating, or from acquisitions or changes in affiliations of resellers.
-The impacts of these changes are reflected in the growth rates in the U.S. and Other regions.
 Revenue growth for each region may also be impacted by registrars domiciled in one region, registering domain names in another region.
-The decline in revenues from China represents the lingering effects of a temporary surge in domain name registrations during the second half of 2015 and first quarter of 2016.
+In the three and six months ended June 30, 2018, the majority of our revenue growth has come from increased sales to U.S. based registrars.
+The decline in revenues from China in the six months ended June 30, 2018, represents the lingering effects of a temporary surge in domain name registrations during the second half of 2015 and first quarter of 2016.